 These series are differentiated by their price and the quality the guitars offer.
-For example, the J. Custom series are guitars that are made in Japan by top luthiers using exotic tonewoods and high quality parts.
+For example, the J. Custom series.
+These are guitars that are made in Japan by top luthiers.
+They use exotic tonewoods and high quality parts.
 They are also produced in smaller batches and are harder to get.

-Prestige model guitars are also very high quality, but are easier to get and provide great parts are tonewoods.
+Prestige model guitars are also very high quality.
+But are easier to get and provide great parts and tonewoods.

 As you move down the list of models they offer, you then find that they become more affordable.
-This is because a lot more of the affordable models are produced in countries like Indonesia and offer cheaper parts and construction methods.
+This is because a lot more of the affordable models are produced in countries like Indonesia.
+They offer cheaper parts and construction methods.

-The Ibanez Gio for example, is a very affordable beginner’s guitar that can be purchased for a few hundred dollars.
+The Ibanez Gio for example, is a very affordable beginner’s guitar!
+It can be purchased for a few hundred dollars.
 But the quality is not nearly as good as the Prestige or J. Custom.